-You don’t have to be caught with drugs to face drugs charges – it is enough to be caught with a hypodermic needle.
+You don't have to be caught with drugs to face drugs charges.
+It is enough to be caught with a hypodermic needle.
 In the state of Ohio, any equipment, products or materials that can be used to introduce a drug into the human body are treated as drug paraphernalia.
 Drug paraphernalia is also known as drug abuse instruments.

-Possession of drug paraphernalia is as of now, because of the introduction of new laws, a minor misdemeanor at the most.
 If you are lucky, it is possible to get off with just supervised probation.
 However, if you have sold the paraphernalia to someone, or if you were caught with it near juveniles or near a school, the severity of the crime committed goes up in the eyes of the law and the state will charge you accordingly.

 Some common examples of drug paraphernalia include a drug manufacturing kit and a hypodermic needle.

 Mixing a drug with another, or changing the packaging of a drug are examples of drug tampering.
 The state considers drug tampering to be a major offense.
 Drug tampering is treated as a felony of the third degree.
-A third degree felony carries with it a prison term of 1 to 5 years, and a fine of up to $10,000.
+A third degree felony carries a prison term of 1 to 5 years, and a fine of up to $10,000.